 I am constantly tortured by the sound of my baby’s desperate cry, as nurses held him down and tried multiple times to get an IV started.
 I’ve never felt so helpess and even though I try to forget it now, my mind has a hard time letting go.
 Once the IV was in we were quickly admitted to the pediatric ward’s acute care centre.
 Bloodwork was ordered to check glucose levels as well as electrolyte balance.
 Results showed calcium levels were so dangerously low and death was imminent.
 Achyuthan was experiencing longer and more frequent episodes and by this time I started to record the time and duration of episodes on paper as well as record what I could on my phone.
 He was hooked up to several monitors and given anti-seizure medication through IV as well as the maximum dose of calcium supplementation through IV.

 Achyuthan’s pediatrician set up a team of doctors consisting of a neonatal specialist, a pediatric neurologist, pediatric endocrinologist, pediatric cardiologist, and a consulting doctor from Sick Kids Hospital.
-We had amazing pediatric nurses and doctors and they made our almost three week stay bearable.
+We had amazing pediatric nurses and doctors and they made our almost month-long stay bearable.
 We were kept informed of all results and they worked tirelessly to find the cause for deficiency in serum calcium (calcium in the blood).
 My suspicion was always that Achyuthan’s Vitamin D levels were low but because Vitamin D tests are sent to another lab for testing, it took awhile for them to come back and confirm my suspicion.
 In the meantime all sorts of other tests were conducted to rule out obvious causes of hypocalcemia.
-Achyuthan had blood drawn twice a day, every day for the duration of his hospital stay.
-My husband and I watched our baby go through multiple IV pokes, bloodtests, x-rays, ultrasounds, and EEGs and even though we were there for three weeks, it honestly didn’t get any easier.
+Achyuthan had blood drawn thrice a day, every day for the duration of his hospital stay.
+My husband and I watched our baby go through multiple IV pokes, bloodtests, x-rays, ultrasounds, and EEGs and even though we were there for four weeks, it honestly didn’t get any easier.
 Once it was confirmed that calcium wasn’t being absorbed by Achyuthan’s body because he didn’t have any measurable amount of Vitamin D in his body, his doctors were able to start him on a proper course of treatment.

 To this day we are still uncertain as to why Achyuthan lacked the active form of Vitamin D in his body.
 One theory suggests that during pregnancy I didn’t pass on an adequate supply of Vitamin D to my baby.
 This is however not likely because when tested Achyuthan had a normal level of stored Vitamin D in his body – It was the active form of Vitamin D (responsible for the absorption of calcium) that he didn’t have.
 The second theory presented to us suggested that Achyuthan may have had transient lupus, caused by my antibodies passing through the placenta.
 Although extremely rare, one of the signs of neonatal lupus is Vitamin D deficiency but fortunately the symptoms go away on its own.
 Another theory was that the hypocalcemia was caused by stress.
 Since Achyuthan was induced almost 4 weeks early for showing symptoms of stress in utero, this may be a possibility.
 Regardless of the reason, we are thankful that our baby was able to receive the care he needed just in time.